mnr/rpigpior/README.md

 <!-- badges: end -->

+Documentation can be found at <https://mnr.github.io/rpigpior/>

 `rpigpior` allows the R programming language access to the Raspberry Pi GPIO using libgpiod.
-Because libgpiod is already included in Raspbian, there is nothing else to install.
+It relies on the gpiod command line interface, which may need to be installed on your system.

 `rpigpior` provides these tools:

-- `is.rpi` - Returns TRUE if this code is running under Raspbian
+- rpi_whatami - Returns a data.frame with lots of useful information
+  about the Raspberry Pi this code is running on.
+It will complain if this isn’t running on a Raspberry Pi.
 - `rpi_get` - Returns the value of a board level pin (1-40) or an error if the pin isn’t a data line (3.3v, 5v, or GROUND)
 - `rpi_set` - Sets a pin to on or off